Some information about me:

 My curiosity has led me to embark on part-time postgraduate study, resulting in an MA in Music (with Distinction) from the Open University in 2005, and a PhD in 2014 with the University of Salford (main supervisor Prof. George McKay).
 My research at Salford contributed towards a major HERA-funded project (led by Prof. Tony Whyton), Rhythm Changes, and produced many conference papers and several publications.
 I continue to write and research as time and funding allow.

 As a musician, I am involved in various music activities including performance, composition/arranging and recording, covering a wide range of 'popular' and 'art' genres but mainly, I think, under the wider generic descriptions of jazz and classical music.
-I am also involved with Southport Melodic Jazz Club, which organises occasional jazz concerts that take place mainly at the Royal Clifton Hotel (http://www.jazzinsouthport.co.uk/) and on the committee of a new organisation to promote jazz in the Southport area, Southport Jazz Club (see 'Projects' page).
+I am also involved with Southport Melodic Jazz Club, which organises occasional jazz concerts that have so far mainly taken place at the Royal Clifton Hotel (http://www.jazzinsouthport.co.uk/) and on the committee of a new organisation to promote jazz in the Southport area, Southport Jazz Club (see 'Projects' page).

 Please use my contact form.